Succession to Muhammad

-The succession to Muhammad is the central issue that split the Muslim community into several divisions in the first century of Islamic history, with the most prominent among these sects being the Shia and Sunni branches of Islam.
-Sunni Islam maintains that Abu Bakr was the legitimate successor to Muhammad on the basis of election.
-Shia Islam holds that Ali ibn Abi Talib was the designated successor to the Islamic prophet Muhammad.
+The issue of succession following the death of the Islamic prophet Muhammad is the central issue in the schisms that divided the early Muslim community in the first century of Islamic history into numerous schools and branches.
+The two most prominent branches that emerged from these divisions are Sunni and Shia as well as Ibadi branches of Islam.
+Sunni Islam and Ibadi Islam asserts that Abu Bakr rightfully succeeded Muhammad through a process of election.
+In contrast, Shia Islam maintains that Ali ibn Abi Talib was Muhammad's designated successor.

-The contrasting opinions regarding the succession are primarily based on different interpretations of the events in early Islamic history as well as of hadiths (sayings of Muhammad).
-The Sunni believe that Muhammad had not appointed a successor and had instead intended for the Muslim community to choose a leader from among themselves.
-They accept the rule of Abu Bakr, who was elected at Saqifah, and that of his successors, who are together referred to as the Rashidun Caliphs.
-On the other hand, the Twelver Shia believe that Ali had previously been nominated by Muhammad as his heir, most notably during the Event of Ghadir Khumm, following the revelation of verse 5:67 of the central religious text of Islam, the Quran.
-They view the rulers who followed Muhammad as illegitimate.
-Instead, the rightful successors of Muhammad are believed to be Ali and eleven divinely-appointed Imams of his lineage.
-In Twelver Shia belief, the last of these Imams, Mahdi, went into occultation in 260 AH (874 CE), compelled by the hostility of his enemies.
-The advent of Mahdi is awaited by most Muslims, though different sects hold different views about him.
+These differing viewpoints on succession stem from varying interpretations of early Islamic history and the hadiths, which are the recorded sayings of Muhammad.
+Sunni Muslims contend that Muhammad did not explicitly appoint a successor, leaving the choice of leadership to the Muslim community.
+They recognize the legitimacy of Abu Bakr's rule, who was elected at Saqifah, as well as that of his successors, collectively known as the Rashidun caliphs.

+Conversely, Twelver Shia Muslims believe that Muhammad had explicitly designated Ali as his heir, notably during the Event of Ghadir Khumm, following the revelation of verse 5:67 in the Quran.
+According to Twelver Shia doctrine, the subsequent rulers after Muhammad are considered illegitimate, with Ali and his lineage of eleven divinely-appointed Twelve Imams being the rightful successors.
+The last of these Imams, Mahdi, entered occultation in 260 AH (874 CE) due to threats from his enemies.
+The anticipated return of Mahdi holds significance for most Muslims, although different sects maintain varying perspectives on this matter.